ParallelMaths/parallel/pages/8-03-flag-of-flags.md

 4d + 3d + 4d + d + 3d + d + 3d + d = 20d

-Hence ratio of the lengths is 12d:20d = 3:5
+Hence the ratio of the lengths is 12d:20d = 3:5
 :::